CapJeanmi/final-project-alchemy/README.md

 npm run dev
 ```

-To buy, you need Sepolia Testnet in a Wallet.
+To buy, you need Sepolia Testnet ETH in a Wallet.
 To withdraw contract funds, you need to contact me to gives you the private_key of the Owner Wallet.
-Or just deploy the contract again in Sepolia and replace the contract address in /constants/index.js.
+Or just deploy the contract again and replace the contract address in /constants/index.js.

 To check tests, in parent folder run:
 ```shell